Kenneth Stuart: Postwar

 He died, due in large part to the illnesses which had been a constant grievance for many years, on 3 November 1945, just a few weeks after his fifty-fourth birthday.
 His estate was tiny and, although his military career had spanned thirty-five years, his widow received a pension of just $180 a month.
-Ralston, ever a close friend of Stuart's and whose career in politics had ended at the same time (and for also taking a pro-conscription stance), informed Stuart's widow, Marguerite, via telegraph, that Stuart was "a great soldier, true as steel to his country", as well as being "a rare friend."
+The former Minister of National Defence James Ralston, ever a close friend of Stuart's and whose career in politics had ended at the same time (and for also taking a pro-conscription stance), informed Stuart's widow, Marguerite, via telegraph, that Stuart was "a great soldier, true as steel to his country", as well as being "a rare friend."
 Thomas Crerar, a recently retired member of the cabinet, believed Stuart had given "fine service to his country."
 Perhaps unsurprisingly, neither Mrs Stuart nor her children were delighted with a telegram from Mackenzie King, in which he declared Stuart to have been "a deeply valued personal friend."
-At Stuart's funeral Ralston acted as an honorary pallbearer but Harry Crerar, who was also asked to be one, declined, much to the disgust of Ralston, who in his opinion "owed more to Stuart than would ever be known."
+At Stuart's funeral Ralston acted as an honorary pallbearer but General Harry Crerar, who was also asked to be one, declined, much to the disgust of Ralston, who in his opinion "owed more to Stuart than would ever be known."

 Stuart opposed the removal of Japanese Canadians from the Pacific coast, telling Ottawa that "I cannot see that the Japanese Canadians constitute the slightest menace to national security."

 Family

 Stuart was married to Marguerite Dorothy Stuart, née Bauld, of Halifax; he had met her in England in 1916.
 They had a son, Victor, and a daughter, Marguerite Stuart Shortreed.
-His son Victor (1918–2007) also attended the Royal Military College of Canada and reached the rank of Group Captain in the Royal Canadian Air Force.
+His son Victor (1918–2007) also attended the Royal Military College of Canada and reached the rank of group captain in the Royal Canadian Air Force.